fhtino/azure-datalake2-stuff/PerformanceTests/README.md

-# ADLS file listing performance tests
+# ADLS gen2 file listing performance tests

-I was curious about which was the best approach for listing many files and folders on a Azure Data Lake Storage - Gen2.
+I was curious about which was the best approach for listing containers with many files and folders on an Azure Data Lake Storage - Gen2.
 In my experince, listing on ADLS-Gen2 is not so fast or, at least, it often does not fit my needs.
-So wrote some code to try different approaches: classic listing - sync and async, and different level of parallelism.
+So I wrote some code to try different approaches: classic listing - sync and async, and different level of parallelism.
 The keypoint is to find a good balance between parallelization, round-trip / overhead of HTTPS connections and numbers (--> cost) of API calls.

 ### Results on my machine with my internet connection